Kansas state championship finals scores

 WICHITA, Kan.
-(KSNW) — Saturday is the final day for high school basketball in Kansas, as teams will meet in the final state championship games across the state.
+(KSNW) — Saturday was the final day for high school basketball in Kansas, as teams will meet in the final state championship games across the state.

 Here are the scores from each classification’s championship game and third-place game.